calvinlfer/akka-cluster-sample/README.md

 # Akka Cluster Sample (using ConstructR with ZooKeeper)
-_This is a demonstration of how to use ZooKeeper with the help of [ConstructR](https://github.com/hseeberger/constructr#constructr) to bootstrap an Akka Cluster._
+_This is a demonstration of how to use Docker Swarm to bootstrap an Akka Cluster._

 [![Build Status](https://travis-ci.org/calvinlfer/akka-cluster-sample.svg?branch=master)](https://travis-ci.org/calvinlfer/akka-cluster-sample)